jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 Throughout this assignment, I went through some challenging and rewarding aspects.

 One example of a challenging aspect for me was the VIMO Analysis.
-I think I struggled with this part of the assignment because it was difficult to find missing or invalid data in such a large dataset, compared to the smaller datasets that we've looked at in the past.
+I think I struggled with this part of the assignment because working with such a large dataset made it difficult to find missing or invalid data, especially compared to the smaller datasets we’ve previously handled.

 The most rewarding aspect of this assignment for me was cleaning the data.
-I think this was the most rewarding because I feel as though I have a pretty good understanding of the different functions and tools on Google Sheets that we learned in the modules and in class.
+I think this was the most rewarding because I feel as though I have a pretty solid understanding of the different functions and tools on Google Sheets that we learned in the modules and in class.
 I found it interesting to use what I've learned and being able to apply it to this assignment.

 I have identified some gaps in my own knowledge, such as learning more about efficient ways to clean and prepare large datasets, like handling incomplete entries.

-Looking back, creating multiple visulization charts instead of just one, could've made it easier to identify different patterns and outliers than the ones I found.
+Looking back, creating multiple visulization charts instead of just one, could've made it easier to identify different patterns and outliers than just the ones I found.

 To sum up, this assignment has been a valuable learning experience, with both challenging and rewarding moments.
 Overall, it gave me a clearer understanding of both my strengths and areas for growth, and I’m looking forward to building on these insights in future projects.